tytso/xfstests-bld/Documentation/kvm-quickstart.md

     kernel-configs directory; pick one whose version number is close to the kernel version you wish to build.

-4. In the fstests/kvm-xfstests directory, take a look at the "config" file and either edit that file in place, or (this is preferred) put override values in ~/.config/kvm-xfstests or config.custom.
-    The most common values you will likely need to override is the location of the compiled kernel and the preferred timezone if you wish the log files to display times in your local timezone.
+4. In the fstests/kvm-xfstests/ directory, take a look at the "config.kvm" file and either edit that file in place, or (this is preferred) put override values in ~/.config/kvm-xfstests.
+The most common values you will likely need to override are the location of the compiled kernel and the preferred timezone if you wish the log files to display times in your local timezone.